Home » Water Softening » Water Softener Guides » 10 Reasons for Standing Water in the Water Softener Salt Tank

 Last Updated on

-The brine tank of your water softener is where the salt goes.
-When you open it up and look inside, you should only see salt.
+When you open your water softener’s salt tank, you should only see salt.
 Yet, sometimes, you might see a standing body of water inside the tank.
-Why is that?
+So, why is that?

 Why Is My Water Softener Full of Water?